FirelyTeam/firely-docs/vonk/deployment/reverseProxy/iis.rst

   :align: center

 .. attention::
-   IIS will pauze a website if it is idle for a while.
+   IIS will pause a website if it is idle for a while.
 Pauzing a dotnet process is the same as shutting it down, so this means that IIS shuts down the Vonk server. |br| This causes problems with each first request that is sent to Vonk after an idle period.
 Vonk needs a couple of seconds to start up again, and answers with a ``423 Lock Error`` while it loads.
    Make sure to set **Start Mode** to **AlwaysRunning** to prevent IIS from shutting down Vonk.